 - Hexacopters and Octocopters: These drones have six and eight propellers, respectively, offering increased lifting capacity and stability, making them suitable for heavy payloads or professional applications.

 - FPV Racing Drones: FPV (First Person View) racing drones are designed for high-speed racing competitions.
 They have a streamlined design, powerful motors, and onboard cameras to provide a real-time video feed to the pilot.
+If flown outdoors, the drone must remain within visual line-of-sight of the pilot and the required safety spotter.

 Drone Controls Before taking to the skies, understanding the basic controls of an RC drone is crucial.
 Most drones have the following key components: